etlbox/etlbox.website/newdoks/content/en/api/etlbox.dataflow.transformations/batchtransformation-2.md

   <div><span class="xref">ETLBox.DataFlow.DataFlowTransformation&lt;TInput, TOutput&gt;.TargetBlock</span></div>
   <a id="ETLBox_DataFlow_Transformations_BatchTransformation_2_TaskName_" data-uid="ETLBox.DataFlow.Transformations.BatchTransformation`2.TaskName*"></a>
   <h4 id="ETLBox_DataFlow_Transformations_BatchTransformation_2_TaskName" data-uid="ETLBox.DataFlow.Transformations.BatchTransformation`2.TaskName">TaskName</h4>
-  <div class="markdown level1 summary"><p>A name to identify the task or component.
-Every component or task comes
-with a default name that can be overwritten.</p>
+  <div class="markdown level1 summary"><p>A batch transformation will transform batches of data.
+The default batch size are 100000 rows.
+The batch transformation function allows you to process and modify each batch of data.
+You can use the BatchSize property to choose a smaller batch size.
+The batch size must always be smaller than the max buffer size.
+The default batch size are 1000 rows per batch.
+The batch transformation is a partial blocking transformation - it will always need at least enough memory to store a whole batch.</p>
 </div>
   <div class="markdown level1 conceptual"></div>
-  <h5 class="decalaration">Declaration</h5>
+  <h5 class="declaration">Declaration</h5>
 {{< /rawhtml >}}

 ```C#